Using eMagiz as producer

 intermediate-event-streaming-connectors-emagiz-as-producer--capture-phase-msg-solution.png

 In the Design phase, you can configure your integration as explained in various of our previous microlearnings.
-So we will, for now, assume that you designed your integration as you had in mind.
+Therefore, we will assume that you have designed your integration as intended.

 3.1 View solution in Create

-The first step after adding the integrations to Create is to see how this depiction of reality is represented by eMagiz in the Create phase.
+The first step after adding the integrations to Create is to see how eMagiz represents this depiction of reality in the Create phase.
 See below for the result of the Event Streaming part and the Messaging part:

 intermediate-event-streaming-connectors-emagiz-as-producer--create-phase-es-solution.png